Eagle’s Rest Road

 Elevation gain: 3160 ft

-This ride comes from Oregonian FOB (Friend of Bestrides) Don—thanks, man.
+This ride comes from Oregonian FOB (Friend of Bestrides) Don.

 This route has a specific sort of appeal.
 It’s as isolated a ride as you can find on a road bike.
-You’ll ride for 20 miles without seeing any sign of human presence other than two signs that say (I believe) “Rough road ahead”—no houses, no fences, no “No Trespassing” signs, no directional signs, no cars, no nothing.
-That 20 miles is through the most pristine, virginal forest I’ve ever seen.
-Twice in the 20 miles, you’ll be able to see further than 50 yards—it’s that thick.
+You’ll ride for 20 miles without seeing any sign of human presence—no houses, no fences, no “No Trespassing” signs, no directional signs, no street signs, no cars, no people, no nothing.
+That 20 miles is through some of the most pristine, virginal forest I’ve ever seen.
+Even though the route is dead simple (you literally need to negotiate one intersection), I’ve never felt so lost.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)